-i) Additional surface water run off leading to a significant risk of flooding on site or an increase in flood risk elsewhere; and/or,
+- i) Additional surface water run off leading to a significant risk of flooding on site or an increase in flood risk elsewhere; and/or, - ii) A reduction in the quality of surface water run-off.

 Will only be permitted where it can be demonstrated that appropriate alleviating measures can be implemented.
 (City & County of Swansea Unitary Development Plan 2008)